rory81/growing_funds/README.md

 Give the app a name, but be aware that this should be an unique name and not previously used by you or another app on heroku.

 Choose region closest by you, because then Heroku will select the edge server that is in that region, making the delivery a bit quicker.
-In this case Europe was choosen.
+In this case Europe was chosen.

 To login to Heroku on the IDE enter 'heroku login' in the terminal and enter your credentials as requested.
 However, this will not always work on Gitpod.
 Enter 'heroku login -i' instead and enter your credentials as requested.